Home

 What occurs for Jones with three defamation damages trials pending is unclear.

-Bankruptcy was Jones’ “good religion” effort to “pay creditors and pay them in an equal fashion,” his representatives said in court docket.
+Bankruptcy was Jones’ “good faith” effort to “pay creditors and pay them in an equal trend,” his representatives said in court docket.

-Jones has already spent $10 million on legal professional fees and has misplaced not less than $20 million because of the defamation lawsuits, in line with his representatives.
+Jones has already spent $10 million on legal professional charges and has misplaced a minimum of $20 million because of the defamation lawsuits, according to his representatives.

 rryser@newstimes.com 203-731-3342